bobbingwide/sb-chart-block/README.md

 5. Chart type toolbar selection

 ## Upgrade Notice
-# 1.3.0
+# 1.3.1
-Update for improved compatibility with the WordPress 6.7 site editor.
+Update for support for PHP 8.4 and a minor security fix

 ## Changelog
-# 1.3.0
+# 1.3.1
-* Changed: Avoid unexpected reporting of "The following has been modified" from the site editor #37
+* Changed: Run esc_attr() against the classNames attribute.
+Props: Peter Thaleikis (Wordfence)  #38
+* Changed: Support PHP 8.4's str_getcsv() changes #38
-* Tested: With WordPress 6.7.1 and WordPress Multisite
+* Tested: With WordPress 6.8 and WordPress Multisite
-* Tested: With PHP 8.3
+* Tested: With PHP 8.3 and PHP 8.4
 * Tested: With PHPUnit 9.6